 Create a Permalink for Library-Licensed Resources

-If you access licensed resources (ejournals, databases, ebooks) frequently, we recommend installing the University of Maine edition LibX Toolbar on your Chrome or Firefox browser.
+If you access licensed resources (ejournals, databases, ebooks) frequently, we recommend installing the proxy bookmarklet from Maine InfoNet.

 To create a bookmark, favorite, or permanent link to a licensed electronic resource, you must create a special URL accessing the resource through the library proxy server due to licensing agreements.